-particular justice sectors, for certain populations, and to answer questions relevant to current policy and practice needs and public interests.
-As part of this discussion, applicants should present a review of previous literature and discuss previous research related to these problems.
+discussion, applicants should present a review of previous literature and discuss previous research related to these problems.

 This section should also identify the proposed research questions and discuss the purpose, goals, and objectives of the proposed project.
+Additionally, this section should also include information and details specific to the RCT evaluation considerations beginning on page 5.

 - Project Design and Implementation.
 Applicants should provide a detailed description of the strategies to implement this research project and address the research questions.
-Design elements should follow directly from the research project's goals and objectives and address the program-specific information noted on page 4.
+Design elements should follow directly from the research project's goals and objectives and address the program-specific information that begins on page 4.
 Applicants should describe the research methodology in detail and demonstrate the validity and usefulness of the data they will collect.
 Applicants should consider the rigor and soundness of the methodology and analytical and technical approaches for the proposed research and address the feasibility of the proposed project and potential challenges or problems in carrying out the activities. - Potential Impact.
 Applicants should describe the potential impact of the research and how it may inform or improve criminal or juvenile justice-related policy, practice, or theory in the United States.

-The discussion of impact should include a discussion of the deliverables, including planned scholarly products indicated in the project-specific information on page 7 and a plan for dissemination to appropriate audiences.
+The discussion of impact should include a discussion of the deliverables, including planned scholarly products indicated in the program-specific information that begins on page 7 and a plan for dissemination to appropriate audiences.
 Applicants should identify plans to produce or make available to broader interested practitioners and policy makers in a form that is designed to be readily accessible and useful to them.

 - Capabilities/Competencies.
 This section should describe the experience and capability of the applicant organization, key staff, and any proposed subgrantees (including consultants) that the applicant will use to implement and manage this effort and the federal funds under this award, highlighting any previous experience implementing projects of similar scope, design, and magnitude.
-Applicants should address: - Experience and capacity to work with the proposed data sources in the conduct of similar research efforts. - Experience and capacity to design and implement rigorous research and data analysis projects. - o Experience producing and disseminating meaningful deliverables.
+Applicants should address: - Experience and capacity to work with the proposed data sources in the conduct of similar research efforts. - Experience and capacity to design and implement rigorous research and data analysis projects. - Experience producing and disseminating meaningful deliverables.